 They have special trade-in deals throughout the year too to get extra money or store credit.

 My son asked why I’m advertising for GameStop.
 This isn’t an ad… I just think it’s a great way to make Christmas happen this year for people who are hurting financially.
 And like I said, even if you still have your job, aren’t we all a bit worried about the economy?
 It’s a good year to be financially prudent.

 Have a Merry Christmas!
 Remember, in the end, it’s about spending time with loved ones and showing you care however you’re able.

 This article was posted on Saturday, December 18th, 2010 at 3:28 pm and is filed under Birthdays, Computer Games, Customs and Traditions, Electronic Games, Games Around the World, Gift Giving, Gift Ideas, Gift Ideas for Kids, Holidays Around the World, Parenting, Recommendations, Toys, Wii.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.